mmtmn/riemann-hypothesis/README.md

 This code stops as soon as it finds an amount of buckets where only one bucket contains all the prime numbers and no other buckets have any prime numbers.

 ### No experiment found where only one bucket contains all primes and no non-primes.

+# riemann.py
+this script will be checking zeros of the Riemann zeta function on the critical line, Re(s)=12Re(s)=21​.
+A "buckets" approach involves segmenting the range of the imaginary part of s into smaller intervals and analyzing the behavior of the zeta function within those segments.